Agriculture for Nutrition /

 - Limited access to safe and affordable nutritious fresh commodities and minimally processed foods;

-- Relatively little investment in removing market constraints for those nutritious foods for low income populations;
+- Investment in removing market constraints for nutritious foods for low income populations;

 - Lack of attention to and limited understanding of the nutritional status of farming households and their ability to consume nutritious and diverse diets.